Grilled Cuban Flank Steak

 Historical Notes for this Recipe:

-This recipe was first posted in 2006, and I have been making it since that time.
-It was last updated with more information in 2022.
+This flank steak recipe was first posted in 2006, and I have been making it ever!
+It was last updated with more information in 2023.

 59 Comments on “Grilled Cuban Flank Steak”